 Information Systems, Business Intelligence and Analytics Concentration, M.S.

-Jeff Clark, Program Director
+Amy Harris, Program Director

 The graduate program director serves as advisor for students majoring in Information Systems.
 Prospective students are encouraged to contact the graduate program director or the department to discuss the program.

 Please see undergraduate catalog for information regarding undergraduate programs.

 Applicants must have earned a bachelor's degree from a regionally accredited college or university with a GPA of 2.75 or higher and a minimum index score of 1000, calculated using (GPA x 200) + GMAT (or GRE equivalent).

 The GMAT/GRE requirement may be waived for applicants meeting any of the following conditions:

 - an earned bachelor's degree from a regionally accredited college or university with a GPA of 3.00 or higher;

 - an earned bachelor's degree with a GPA of 2.75 or higher and five (5) or more years of professional/managerial or military experience;